wp-plugins/link-log/readme.txt

 = Will the plugin work with my existing Theme?  =

-Yes, the plugin works with all Themes.
+The plugin should work with all Themes.

 = Will the plugin work on WordPress Multisite?  =